 Air trapping in chest imaging refers to retention of excess gas (“air”) in all or part of the lung, especially during expiration, either as a result of complete or partial airway obstruction or as a result of local abnormalities in pulmonary compliance.
 It may also sometimes be observed in normal individuals 3.

-It is a descriptor used in lung CT seem as a decreased attenuation of pulmonary parenchyma, especially manifest as less than normal increase in attenuation during expiration acquisition.
-Must be differentiated from the decreased attenuation of hypoperfusion secondary to locally increased pulmonary arterial resistance1.
+Air trapping is a descriptor used in lung CT seen as a decreased attenuation of pulmonary parenchyma, especially manifested as a less than normal increase in attenuation during expiratory acquisition.
+This appearance must be differentiated from the decreased attenuation of hypoperfusion secondary to locally increased pulmonary arterial resistance 1.

 The presence of air trapping can arise from a number of causes but usually suggests airway disease (often small airways disease).
 Air trapping can occur in isolation, or in association with bronchiectasis, interstitial lung disease, or rarely tree-in-bud opacity, which can help narrow the aetiology 3,6:

 - 1. Austin JH, Müller NL, Friedman PJ et-al. Glossary of terms for CT of the lungs: recommendations of the Nomenclature Committee of the Fleischner Society.
 Radiology.
 1996;200 (2): 327-31.
 Radiology (citation) - Pubmed citation